When you hear agents say, “Check out this beautiful house. It’s MASSIVE,” and it’s actually not. It’s called puffing.

 Definition: The term puffing refers to “extravagant claims made by sellers in order to attract buyers.”
 In plain terms, puffing is an exaggeration of a fact.

-Puffing is usually common for a lot of sales people.
+Puffing is usually common for a lot of salespeople.
 Real estate agents included.
 It’s one of those things that occur often.
 It happens in ads, stores, and pretty much everywhere sales happen.
-I am sure you’ve been to a clothing store before, where someone offers you some perfume stating it is the best they’ve ever smelled.
-Like before who knows?
+I am sure you’ve been to a clothing store before where someone offered you some perfume stating it is the best they’ve ever smelled.
+Like before, who knows?
 It could be true?
 More than likely not.

 So is it legal?
 The answer is yes because it is more of an opinion rather than a fact.
 This is why it is usually not considered illegal.
 Puffing is legal as long as the statements are not fraudulent.